Simettric/DoctrineTranslatableFormBundle/README.md

             tags:
                 - { name: form.type }

-And this is all :beer:
+And this is it :beer: